KristjanESPERANTO/MMM-CustomMessage2/README.md

 }
 ```

-For example, if you wanted to create such a notification in python:
+For example, if you wanted to create such a notification in python, install the [MMM-Remote-Control](https://github.com/Jopyth/MMM-Remote-Control) module, and then you can execute the following script:

 ```py
 import requests